-Once reserved for maternal figures vacationing at Disney World, fanny packs have swept the street style scene, embellishing the fits of your favorite celebs and influencers.
-While you can find the body packs in their traditional location—around the waist at the belt line—true rebels are playing with placement.
-We’ve rounded up some ingenious ways to experiment with the fanny pack trend.
+Once reserved for moms vacationing at Disney World, fanny packs have swept the street-style scene, embellishing the fits of your favorite celebs and influencers.
+While you can find the packs in their traditional location—around the waist at the belt line—true rebels are playing with placement.
+We’ve rounded up some ingenious ways to experiment with the fanny-pack trend.
 How are you wearing yours?

 8 Ways to Wear Your Fanny Pack

-To begin, the classic mom-on-vacation fanny pack position still holds a place in street style.
-In order to ace the look, make sure your baggage is sleek.
+To begin, the classic mom-on-vacation position still holds a place in street style.
+To ace the look, make sure your baggage is sleek.